nvtkaszpir/devops-and-deployments/README.md

   Also `D&D`  would confuse quite a lot of people, not to mention about legal infringements.

 - read about RPG games because ihavenoideawhatamidoing.jpeg
+- dnd map - atually should be a problem to solve, like an area from star to end with traps in modern app development (yeah, agile and stuff...)
+- expore phase - discovering the problem area, dependencies among issues
+- interactions - ?
+- combat - actually it is just smaller problem solving
+- monsters - problems itself (we don't have problems, we have challenges...)
+- spells - should be rather just using general skills in solving problems
+- loot - if any?
 - define game system, suggestions:
   - [d20](https://en.wikipedia.org/wiki/D20_System)
   - [GURPS](https://en.wikipedia.org/wiki/GURPS)